baguchan/BagusCosmetic/README.md

 # Bagus Cosmetic

-This mod is *just* add cosmetic items
+A mod made to enjoy cosmetic items on the server!

 only obtainable the command

-Things necessary:
+### Things necessary:

 ・assets/[modid]/bagus_cosmetics/model you want to put in (warning you must put bedrock model file)

 ・assets/[modid]/textures/cosmetic/png texture with the same id